statycc/loop-fission/utilities/rose-check/readme.md

 ### Transform all original benchmarks

-The following command performs these steps---transformation, parallelization and template restore--- on all original benchmarks automatically, with best effort.
+The following command performs these steps---transformation, parallelization and template restore---on all original benchmarks automatically, with best effort.
 If it reports errors, you will need to check the output manually.

 ```
 make rose
 ```

-Expected output (some programs fail)
+Expected output

 ```
 3mm          transformed: ✓   parallel: ✓   restored: ✓